Split Bill Calculator

 3. Divide equally: Divide the grand total by the number of people ($120 ÷ 4 = $30 per person).

-Whether to split evenly or itemize comes down to the group dynamics and how different the orders were.
+Whether to split evenly or itemize comes down to group dynamics and how different the individual orders were.
+The key is to agree on the approach before the meal — settling this after the check arrives can feel retroactive and uncomfortable.

-For close friends who dine together regularly, even splits over time tend to balance out.
-For groups with vastly different spending habits or dietary restrictions (e.g., someone orders only a salad while others have steak and wine), itemizing shows respect for everyone's budget.
+For close friends who dine together regularly, even splits over time tend to balance out — one dinner someone orders the steak, next time they get the salad.
+For groups with significantly different spending habits or dietary restrictions, itemizing shows respect for everyone's financial situation and avoids accumulated resentment.

 Tips for Smooth Group Dining

-Group dining goes more smoothly with a little upfront coordination:
+Group dining goes more smoothly with a little coordination before and during the meal:

-• Agree on the splitting method before ordering — this avoids awkward conversations at the end.
+• Agree on the splitting method before ordering — this avoids awkward conversations after the check arrives.

-• Ask the server to split the check before the meal rather than after — most restaurants are happy to accommodate this.
+• Ask the server to split the check into separate bills before the meal begins rather than after.
+Most restaurants can accommodate this request, though some limit splits to two or three cards during busy service.

-• If one person pays for the whole table on a credit card, ensure everyone pays them back promptly — ideally before leaving the restaurant.
+• If one person pays the full bill on a credit card (to earn rewards), make sure everyone transfers their share promptly — ideally before leaving the restaurant or within the same evening.

 How do you split a restaurant bill with tip?

 Add the tip to the subtotal to get the grand total, then divide by the number of people.
-For example, a $120 subtotal with 20% tip = $144 total.
+For a $120 subtotal with 20% tip: $120 × 1.20 = $144 total.
 Split four ways, each person pays $36.00.
+If you want to include tax in the calculation, add the tax amount before applying the tip, or tip on the pre-tax subtotal and add tax separately — either approach works, though tipping on the pre-tax amount is technically the standard recommendation from most etiquette authorities.

 Is it rude to split a bill evenly if people ordered different amounts?

-Not necessarily — many groups prefer even splits for simplicity.
-However, if there is a large spending disparity (e.g., one person ordered two entrées and a bottle of wine while others had just one course), itemizing by what each person ordered is fairer and perfectly acceptable.
+Not necessarily — many groups prefer even splits for simplicity, and among friends who dine together regularly, the amounts tend to balance out over time.
+However, if there is a meaningful spending disparity — one person ordered two entrées and a bottle of wine while another had a salad and water — itemizing by what each person ordered is fairer and completely acceptable to request.
+The key is to agree on the approach before or at the beginning of the meal, not after the check arrives, when it can feel retroactive and awkward.

 Who should calculate the tip when splitting a bill?